tiendc/go-deepcopy/README.md

 ### `PostCopy` event method for structs

-- This is a new feature from version 2.0.
-If a destination struct has PostCopy() method, it will be called.
+- This is a new feature from v1.5.0.
+If a destination struct has PostCopy() method, it will be called after copying.

   [Playground](https://go.dev/play/p/fGhGZumaRUD)